Technical Director urges more competitions, sponsorships for Chess - Nigeria Today

 “Chess has a lot of benefits children can derive, so we need to give it the due consideration it deserves,’’ he said.

-The post Technical Director urges more competitions, sponsorships for Chess appeared first on Vanguard News.
+The post Technical Director urges more competitions, sponsorships for Chess appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share